 Job Opportunity

-Giant Sequoia Coordinator & Southern Sierra Watershed Restoration Project Manager
+Sierra Watershed Project Manager

 Desired Skills and Knowledge

-• B.S. or higher degree, or demonstrated knowledge, in some combination of environmental fields such as forestry, fluvial geomorphology, hydrology, ecology, botany, biology, or traditional ecological knowledge.
+• B.S. or higher degree, or demonstrated knowledge, in some combination of environmental fields such as fluvial geomorphology, hydrology, ecology, botany, biology, forestry, or traditional ecological knowledge.

 • Strong written, verbal, and listening communication skills